-Prerequisite: PST 111 with a grade of "C" or better.
+Prerequisite: PKM 140 with a grade of "C" or better or consent of instructor.

 PKM 230 Contracts, Specifications, 3 hrs.
 Estimating (2-3)

 Emphasizes interpretation of maps, grading plans, construction drawings and landscape design plans, especially specifications, cost estimates and client relationships.
 Additional topics which deal with land use, land acquisition, park planning and the legal aspects of park and landscape contracting.